EGEE 439

 5.3a The Reaction of Cellulose: Cellulolysis

 Cellulolysis is essentially the hydrolysis of cellulose.
-If you recall from Lesson 5, in low and high pH conditions, hydrolysis is a reaction that takes place with water, with the acid or base providing H+ or OH- to precipitate the reaction.
+In low and high pH conditions, hydrolysis is a reaction that takes place with water, with the acid or base providing H+ or OH- to precipitate the reaction.
 Hydrolysis will break the β-1,4-glucosidic bonds, with water and enzymes to catalyze the reaction.
 Before discussing the reaction in more detail, let’s look at the types of intermediate units that are made from cellulose.
 The main monomer that composes cellulose is glucose.
 When two glucose molecules are connected, it is known as cellobiose – one example of a cellobiose is maltose.
 When three glucose units are connected, it is called cellotriose – one example is β -D pyranose form.
 And four glucose units connected together are called cellotetraose.
 Each of these is shown below.

 Glucose structure with carbons numbered.